 Jazz pianists are invited to apply for the three-week high school jazz summer program.

-Students with an interest in organ are also invited to apply for the six-week high school organ summer program.
+Students with an interest in organ are also invited to apply for the three-week high school organ summer program.
 Inexperienced organists with a strong piano background are welcome to apply.

 Interlochen is also home to the Arts Academy boarding high school, which offers a piano major for grades 9-12, as well as a post-graduate year.